Weighing the Options

 weight, prejudice, fat, NCAA, athleticsAbstract

 In drawing from multiple theoretical frameworks, including stigma theory (Goffman, 1963; Paetzold, Dipboye, & Eslbach, 2008) and social dominance theory (Sidanius & Pratto, 1999), the purpose of this study was to examine the possibility of weight discrimination among coaches of NCAA women’s golf teams.
 Coaches participated in an experimental study, where they reviewed the resumes of high school golfers and indicated the likelihood of offering the golfer an athletic scholarship.
 The resumes varied by weight of the golfer and skill level, and coaches’ social dominance orientation was also measured.
 Fat golfers were less likely to be offered a scholarship than were thinner golfers.
 Player skill level moderated these effects, as did the coaches’ social dominance orientation.
-Contributions, limitations, and future directions are discussed.Downloads
+Contributions, limitations, and future directions are discussed.Metrics

 Published